 "We are all teachers, just as we are all students.
 I would like to share with you what this practice has given me, and how it has changed my life, in such a short time.
 Let's walk the path together for awhile, each of us a student and a teacher, so that we can share our experiences and learn from each other."

-Tom is certified in the Nam Hoa system forms Longevity Tree, Nam Hoa Yang, Tiger, and Dragon, Tai Chi Chuan, and in the Sun Style Tai Chi for Arthritis form (Tai Chi for Health).
+Tom is certified in the Nam Hoa system forms Longevity Tree, Nam Hoa Yang, Tiger, Dragon, Tai Chi Chuan, and Yin-Yang, and in the Sun Style Tai Chi for Arthritis form (Tai Chi for Health).
 He also teaches the animal styles.

 Nam Hoa Alumni Instructors Continued Here